f4exb/sdrdaemon/README.md

   - **Airspy** is supported with _libairspy_ library.
   - **BladeRF** is supported with _libbladerf_ library.

-SDRDaemon can be used conveniently along with SDRAngel (found in this Github repo: https://github.com/f4exb/sdrangel) as the client application.
+SDRdaemon can be used conveniently along with SDRAngel (found in this Github repo: https://github.com/f4exb/sdrangel) as the client application.
 So in this remote type of configuration you will need both an angel and a daemon :-)

-SDRDaemon requires:
+SDRdaemon requires:

  - Linux
  - C++11